luizperes/studium/README.md

 ## Recommended Tools

 Below is a list of suggested software to work with this project.
 Most of them are used by me on a daily basis.
-This list will be updated as I advance on this project's development.
+This list will be updated as I advance on the development of this project.

 - Emacs